edgi-govdata-archiving/overview/repo_guidelines.md

 ## About the Readme
 All **Readme**s should include the elements outlined in the [Readme template](#readme-template), but can include other information as well.

-## About stale issue configuration
-In order to keep issues up to date, we use [a bot](https://probot.github.io/apps/stale/) to mark issues stale after a period of time with no activity, comment, and then close the issue if there is still no new activity.

-Our standard stale issue configuration can be copied from the [Stale Issues Configuration Template](#stale-issues-configuration-template).

-To see the configuration on a repo (number of days until stale, number of days until the issue is closed), check the repo's `.github/stale.yml`.

 ---